telefonicaid/fiware-cosmos/cosmos-admin/README.md

 * Port where the MySQL server listens for requests.
 Typically, TCP/3306 port.
 * Database name.
 Usually, `cosmos`.
 * MySQL user allowed to insert data within the `cosmos` database, `cosmos_user` table.
-* Pasword for the MySQL user.
+* Password for the MySQL user.
 * Percentage of HDFS space considered close to the quota limit.
 * Number of days since creation an account having no HDFS data is considered unused.
 * Email address (owned by an administrator) to send the report to.